pablo-gallardo/sharepoint-reservation/README.md

 Add all the spaces and tables accordingly to your lists (this can be easily be done using the Sharepoint PnP module) and you should be good to go.

-This reservation app sworks dinamically, in such that if a space is taked already on the specified date, it will not be listed as an option to the users.
+This reservation app works dinamically, in such that if a space is taked already on the specified date, it will not be listed as an option to the users.

 Work flow as follow: